sidijju/NumberRecognizer/README.md

 # NumberRecognizer

-This app utilizes Tensorflow.js to take in a drawing from an html canvas and run the image through a convolutional neural network trained on thhe MNIST Digit Recognition Dataset.
+This app utilizes Tensorflow.js to take in a drawing from an html canvas and run the image through a convolutional neural network trained on the MNIST Digit Recognition Dataset.
 For now, the website must be hosted on the local machine (use the command python3 -m http.server) and then accessed via the localhost.

 ## Future Work